Bad (Wale song): Remix

 "Bad" was officially remixed with the inclusion of guest vocals of Barbadian recording artist Rihanna.
 The song was digitally released via the iTunes Store on June 3, 2013.
 It also appeared on Wale's third studio album, The Gifted.
-On May 10, 2013, R&B singer Rihanna posted a photo of herself and Wale working in a studio via Instagram.
+On May 10, 2013, Rihanna posted a photo of herself and Wale working in a studio via Instagram.
 It was later confirmed that the pair had recorded a remix of the single.

 Composition

 As noted by MTV, the remix starts with moody synth keys before the familiar "bed springs" squeak, which appeared in the original track, lead to the infidelity-laced hook.
 Wale and Rihanna also trade rap bars: "Bad girls ain't no good and the good girls ain't no fun," he spits before she answers: "And the bad girls want a real nigga."
 Rihanna tweaks Tiara Thomas' original section into her own, adding a "touch of her seductive island accent".
 "Is it bad that, I never made love.
 I never did it, but I sure know how to fuck," she sings tragically.
 Wale and Rihanna play off one another on the track and voice their inner turmoil involving the opposite sex.
 Rihanna sings (also later raps) in response to Wale's laments about a difficult relationship and praises of hot sex on the "bed, floor, couch, more."
 It uses a whole new instrumental track that refers to Rihanna's song "Loveeeeeee Song".
 Rihanna raps with Wale with similar lyrics to the original song.